-Las Vegas plastic surgeon, Dr. Marvin Spann, creates natural results for patients seeking a brow lift.
+Las Vegas plastic surgeon, Dr. Marvin Spann, creates natural results for patients seeking a Brow Lift.
 This facial surgery can correct droopy, sagging eyebrows by elevating them to give the face a more alert, awake appearance.
-This procedure is sometimes confused with a forehead lift.
+This procedure is sometimes confused with a Forehead Lift.
 Both surgeries produce similar results, but they use different incision techniques.
 A brow lift places the incision either directly above the eyebrow (direct brow lift), or in the middle to lower section of the forehead.
-A forehead lift places the incision along the hairline, which lifts the forehead and elevates the eyebrows to a higher position.
-Each method will be discussed in detail during your initial consultation.
+A Forehead Lift places the incision along the hairline, which lifts the forehead and elevates the eyebrows to a higher position.
+Each method will be discussed in detail during your initial consultation with Dr. Marvin Spann.
 We look forward to seeing you!

 Endoscopic Brow Lift